Peck Up Your Troubles

 Peck Up Your Troubles is a 1945 Warner Bros.
 Merrie Melodies animated short directed by Friz Freleng.
 The short was released on October 20, 1945, and stars Sylvester the Cat.

 The cartoon marked the first appearance of Sylvester's long-time foe Hector the Bulldog, who would later become a recurring character in Tweety and Sylvester cartoons.
 The woodpecker would later reappear in A Peck o' Trouble, a Dodsworth Cat cartoon directed by Robert McKimson in 1953.

 Plot

 Sylvester is determined to get a male woodpecker that just moved in, high in a tree.
-He climbs, but the bird greases the tree; he starts to cut it down, but a mean dog (Hector, in his first appearance) stops him (this becomes a running gag).
+He climbs, but the bird greases the tree, causing him to fall down; he starts to chop it down, but a mean dog (Hector, in his first appearance, though identified here on the doghouse as "Rover") stops him from cutting it (this becomes a running gag).
 Several other attempts follow; at one point, he puts his paw into the bird's home, and the bird puts a tomato there.

-Sylvester squishes it, and the bird dresses as an angel to torment him, but Sylvester sees through the disguise.
-Finally, Sylvester tries to blow up the tree; the dog again intervenes.
-Sylvester gets the dynamite off the tree and puts out the fuses, but the bird has lit them again, and now Sylvester dies and really becomes an angel.
+Sylvester squishes it, thinking he killed him and the bird dresses as an angel to torment him, but Sylvester sees through the disguise.
+Few more attempts passed and finally, Sylvester tries to blow up the tree; the dog again intervenes.
+Sylvester gets the dynamite off the tree and puts out the fuses, but the bird has lit them again.
+Sylvester dies and really becomes an angel.